Rathbone Plc is a UK headquartered provider of personalised investment management and wealth management services for private investors and trustees.

 Rathbone claims that their investment process is designed to meet each client’s individual requirements, and that their investment managers have the freedom to find the best options for each client’s goals, selecting from an unrestricted choice of investments.

 Rathbone also state that this “includes asset classes, funds and other structures that may not be open to all investors”.

-For us, this rings alarm bells, because freedom to go off-piste, whilst exciting, is inherently more dangerous and risky.
+For us, this rings alarm bells, because freedom may sound exciting but it is inherently more dangerous and risky.

 As for asset classes, funds and structures that “may not be open to all investors,” we worry about liquidity and the ease of selling such investments.

-Rathbone go on to state that “not all firms give their managers this flexibility” – we believe there is a good reason for this!
+Rathbone Investment Management go on to state that “not all firms give their managers this flexibility” – we believe there is a good reason for this!